MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_User_PrimaryIdentityHash** - A pseudonymous identifier that represents the current user.

 - **Data_User_PrimaryIdentitySpace** - The type of identity contained in the PrimaryIdentityHash.
-One of MSACID, OrgIdCID or UserObjectId.
+One of MSACID, OrgIdCID, or UserObjectId.

 - **Data_User_TenantId** - The tenant that a user's subscription is tied to.
 Allows us to classify issues and identify whether a problem is widespread or isolated to a set of users or a specific tenant.